 RLS was responsible for creating a select list of architects from which the owner would select their architect, ultimately us.
 They were also responsible for coordinating the efforts of the construction manager, LeCesse Construction Company who was the favored local contractor who built the original nursing facility.

 Throughout the project, selection of ideal building systems and materials for the site and buildings was very much a collaborative effort among the contractor, architect and RLS, as all parties had significant expertise and opinions to offer.
 For us, this process even started as early as preparing for our interview to secure the project!

 UNDERSTANDING THE SITE MAKES FOR A WINNING INTERVIEW

 In preparation for the interview we spent time talking with LeCesse to better understand the unusual characteristics of the soil geology which included significant amounts of clay that was common to this part of NY State.
 The ground water table was only one foot below the grade—a condition we had not encountered before.
-We learned that with these conditions buildings had to be built on additional gravel fill brought into the site and that the most effective method of controlling the water table would be to create several retention basins.
+We learned that with these conditions buildings had to be built on additional gravel fill, after carefully calculating their quantity with the gravel calculator, brought into the site and that the most effective method of controlling the water table would be to create several retention basins.
 We decided that the flat, bland site could greatly benefit from the creation of several artistically designed water pond features that could transform the site into a garden oasis anchored by the buildings.

 The focus of our interview was the site.
 Our credentials in senior housing were strong and growing but our new understanding of their site and the suggestion to create three new water features to both control the high water table and thereby create a memorable marketing image for their new residential community clinched our interview with the JHR Board.
 The Summit at Brighton, as the project ultimately became known, became our new project.